learnbyexample/py_regular_expressions/py_regex.md

 >
 > # even though there's only one capture group, \11 will give an error
 > >>> re.sub(r'(.).*\11', 'X', s)
-> re.error: invalid group reference 11 at position 6
+> re.PatternError: invalid group reference 11 at position 6
 > # use escapes for the digit portion to distinguish from the backreference
 > >>> re.sub(r'(.).*\1\x31', 'X', s)
 > 'Xd'